webplatform/docs/html/elements/blockquote/index.md

  &lt;/figure&gt;
 }}{{Single Example
 |Language=HTML
 |Description=Attribution for the quotation, may be be placed inside the blockquote element, but must be within a cite element for in-text attributions or within a footer element.
-For example, here the attribution is given in a footer after the quoted text, to clearly relate the quote to its attribution:
+|Code=&lt;!-- For example, here the attribution is given in a footer after the quoted text, to clearly relate the quote to its attribution: --&gt;
-|Code=&lt;blockquote&gt;
+&lt;blockquote&gt;
  &lt;p&gt;I contend that we are both atheists.
 I just believe in one fewer god than you do.
 When you understand why you dismiss all the other possible gods, you will understand why I dismiss yours.&lt;/p&gt;